wso2/docs-is/en/docs/administer/product-level-security-guidelines.md

 If mutual SSL authentication capabilities are not required, you can [disable it](../../administer/enabling-mutual-ssl/#enabling-mutual-ssl-in-the-wso2-is).

-## Configuring Application Authentication
+## Configuring client authentication

 Client authentication is used to identify the application or the client that is making the request.
-There are default credentials used by the out-of-the-box web applications to authenticate with Product's REST APIs that are marked as secure under the 'ResourceAccessControl' tag of identity.xml file.
+The web applications provided out-of-the-box use a set of default credentials to authenticate with WSO2 Identity Server REST APIs that are marked as **secure** under the 'ResourceAccessControl' tag of the the`<IS_HOME>/repository/conf/identity/identity.xml` file.

-In order to change the default credentials do the below steps:
+Follow the steps below to change the default credentials.

-1. Before apply the configurations, make sure that you get the latest WUM updates for this release.
-You can use [WSO2 Update Manager](https://wso2.com/updates/wum)(WUM) to get any fixes or latest updates for this release.
+1. Before applying the configurations, make sure that you get the latest WUM updates for this release.
+See [WSO2 Update Manager](https://wso2.com/updates/wum)(WUM) to get any fixes or latest updates for this release.